Ahmedest61/CNN-Region-VLAD-VPR/README.md

 - There is another folder "Vocabulary", containing dataset "2.6K", employed for making regional dictionaries
 	- Two pickle files are there, one with N= 400 regions clustered into V= 64,128,256 regions, where the other file contains N= 100,200,300 regions clustered again into V= 64,128,256 regions each.
 Each file is again a nested dictionary with nested keys as Region (N) and  Cluster (V).

 - A python script "produceResults.py" can generate the ground truth for Berlin datasets and all the datasets' results i.e. AUC-PR and retrieved images for both the configurations using the Pickle files.
-The user just need to defined the "datasetIndex" and "dir" parameter.
+The user just needs to defined the "datasetIndex" and "dir" parameter.

+- A python script "Region-VLAD.py" is the main implementation file.
+The user needs to externally download  the "alexnet_places365.caffemodel" from https://github.com/CSAILVision/places365, set the paths and have pythonic libararies including caffe installed to run the script.
+The script loads the model, pass down the sample test and reference image and returns the matching score.

 Configuration 1: N = 200, V=128
  	(AUC-PR Results)